By Tiffany Woods

 “One of the biggest things I’ve been doing,” he said, “is creating awareness in the tourism industry about Oregon Sea Grant and Extension and saying, ‘There’s new help available.’”

-That new help includes trainings.
+That new help includes training.
 Phillips helped create the curriculum for a course that helps guides enhance customers’ experiences.
 Called the Guide and Outfitter Recognized Professional program, or GORP, it consists of in-person workshops and four self-paced, online lessons.

 Participants come away with knowledge about Oregon’s coastal towns, rivers and mountains and its timber, dairy and fishing industries.
 They also learn to identify 101 plants and animals.
 Other topics include customer service, group management and best practices for being safe during outdoor adventures.
 The instruction is based off voluntary guidelines set by the Adventure Travel Trade Association.
 Thirteen guides completed the full GORP online program during the first offering in 2018.
 A second cohort started in January 2019.